chenq7/CaveAdventure/README.md

-Fantasy Shooter is a survival 2D shooter game where the user controls a knight and fight off waves of monsters to win.
+Cave Adventure is a survival 2D shooter game where the user controls a knight and fight off waves of monsters to win.

 ## Getting Started